The Two Synod Solution

 and homeless women

-These committees will consist
+These committees shall consist

 of at least 65% of the Presbyters